esotuvaka/noise_platform/README.md

 ## Ongoing

+- !
+BUG: Sounds can be attempted to be played via keybind even if not available in the noise platform sounds folder
+- !
+Ability to manually configure audio input and output devices
+- ?
+Echo setting
+- ?
+Distortion setting
 - Add the ListenError (rdev crate) to our CustomError type
 - ?
 Customizable color theme settings
 - ?
 Compilation to Linux Distros via WSL
-- ?
-Ability to manually configure audio input and output devices
 - ?
 Create util function to grab the desktop dir and settings.json file
 - Check sounds folder after the prompt window closes to refresh all mp3s in the app